 Speak to a health insurance broker

 Shopping around for the best policy at the best price does, of course, take time, which is why we always recommend speaking to an independent health insurance broker like ourselves.
 We can take the hassle out of finding the best policy by quickly comparing the market on your behalf.
 What’s more, with our annual health insurance renewal review service, we’ll automatically find you the best deal for you each year.

 Ways to reduce the cost of your health insurance

-Aside from comparing the market for the best deal, there are a number of other things you or your health insurance broker can do to reduce the cost of your policy.
+Aside from comparing the market for the best deal, there are a number of other things you or your health insurance broker can do to reduce the cost of your health insurance policy.
 In this section, we outline each of those, along with the advantages and disadvantages of each.
 Again, if you are unsure about anything covered in this article please get in touch and we’ll be happy to help you navigate your options.